Top 25 DynamoDB Interview Questions & Answers [2024]

 DynamoDB has two types of indexes:

-Secondary indexes allow to storage of a sub-group of attributes from a table.
+Secondary indexes allow the storage of a sub-group of attributes from a table.
 With that, it supports query functionality with alternate keys.

 Closing Thoughts